hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/advertisement/facebook/start_sergey.rst

 Description
 -------------------------
 This Python script `start_sergey.py` manages the launch of Facebook advertisement campaigns.
-It defines functions for running campaigns, handling different languages and currencies, and orchestrates the process through a loop.
+It defines functions for running campaigns, handling different languages and currencies, and orcheStartes the process through a loop.
 The script interacts with a Facebook driver, fetches advertisement data from JSON files, and automatically sends ads to specified Facebook groups.

 Execution steps
 -------------------------